StevenLandgraf/Personal_Website/content/publication/ReliableSS/index.md

 ---
-title: 'Deep Uncertainty Distillation using Ensembles for Semantic Segmentation'
+title: 'Rethinking Semi-supervised Segmentation Beyond Accuracy: Reliability and Robustness'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Kira Wursthorn
   - Markus Hillemann
   - Markus Ulrich

-date: '2024-03-25T00:00:00Z'
+date: '2025-06-06T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).